ashutoshmjain/gita/src/mathuraChap01.md

 <!-- markdownlint-disable-next-line -->
 ---

 Our time began with `Bramhrishi Vaśiṣṭha`, great-grandfather of `Dwaipayana`.
-Three generations of sacrifice: `Bramhrishi`, `Śakti Muni` - his son, and `Maharishi Parāśara` - grandson, led the quest that culminated with `Dwaipayana`.
+Three generations of sacrifice: `Bramhrishi`, his son `Śakti Muni`, and grandson `Maharishi Parāśara`, led the quest for text that culminated in `Dwaipayana's Mahabharata`.
 The journey was arduous to say the least!

 Seven months before `Parāśara's` nativity — `Bramhrishi` woke up to a grotesque morning.
 His sprawling congregation, on the banks of river `Yamuna`,  sank into the deepest of grief, and rage.
 His son `Śakti Muni`was killed by a tribal lord!